QED-DeveloperPortal/qed-developer-portal-public/_posts/2025/2025-03-18-what-we-learned-from-our-agile-assessment-370a46.md

 - **Compensation & Teamwork (Score: 3.67):** While rewards and recognition promote collaboration, there  is still room to align incentives with team-based success.

 # Actionable steps to improve 🚀
+These are the action items recommended by the assessment.
+They may or may not be applicable to our team.
 ### Boosting Automated Testing
 - Build a solid suite of unit and acceptance tests.
 - Integrate automated tests into our CI/CD pipeline.